STALICLA-RnD/NGSTroubleFinder/README.md

 Here we are computing a pileup of `test.bam` on a personalized `positions.vcf` outputting the pileup into `test.snps`

 > [!CAUTION]
-> The genotype is a heuristic and its intended to be used only inside the tool.
-Trust it at your own risk.
+> Genotyping is performed using a heuristic approach, which may not be optimal, especially at low coverage.
+These results are for internal use only and should be used with caution, as their accuracy is not guaranteed.

 ## Development